souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Session_G7_Constructors_This_keyword_Overloading_Encapsulation/Example03/README.md

 - Display the product data (name, price, quantity in stock, total value in stock)
 - Perform a stock entry and display the product data again
 - Perform a stock exit and display the product data again

-### Proposal to improve the program's project for reading product data in stock:

-We will create an optional constructor, which only receives the product's name and price.
-The quantity in stock of this new product should then be initialized with the value zero by default.

-**Note**: it is also possible to include a default constructor.

 To solve this problem, you should create a CLASS according to the project alongside: